mitre/fhir-exercises/Exercise_4/docs/part-3.md

 ??? question "Knowledge Check: Which element(s) of this profile must be supported in order to be US Core Compliant?"
     `Medication.code` element

-Going back to our **smoking example** take a look here: HL7.FHIR.US.CORE\US Core Smoking Status Observation Profile - FHIR® v4.0.1 [https://hl7.org/fhir/us/core/StructureDefinition-us-core-smokingstatus.html#:~:text=Resource%20Profile%3A%20US%20Core%20Smoking%20Status%20Observation%20Profile,as%20of%202019-05-21T00%3A00%3A00%2B00%3A00%20%204%20more%20rows%20](https://hl7.org/fhir/us/core/StructureDefinition-us-core-smokingstatus.html#:~:text=Resource%20Profile%3A%20US%20Core%20Smoking%20Status%20Observation%20Profile,as%20of%202019-05-21T00%3A00%3A00%2B00%3A00%20%204%20more%20rows%20)
+Going back to our **smoking example** take a look here: [http://hl7.org/fhir/us/core/STU5/StructureDefinition-us-core-smokingstatus.html#mandatory-and-must-support-data-elements](http://hl7.org/fhir/us/core/STU5/StructureDefinition-us-core-smokingstatus.html#mandatory-and-must-support-data-elements)

 ![Smoking core profile](img/smoking_core.png)

 We can see here a list of required elements this profile must support.

 ??? question "Knowledge Check: How many elements are required and what are they?"
     7 required elements.
-They include a `status`, a category code of `social-history`, a code for smoking observation, a patient, when the observation occurred, a result value code for smoking status
+They include a `status`, a category slice, and then a specific category code of `social-history`, a code for smoking observation, a patient, when the observation occurred, a result value code for smoking status

 ??? question "Knowledge Check: Where would I find the reference ID of the patient?"
     `Subject code`